Soichi-Tamashiro/kivy_login_sqlite3/README.md

 # login_db
-Software with login credentials in MS SQL
+Software with login credentials in Sqlite3